War in Darfur: 2007

-Al-Bashir and Deby signed a peace agreement on 3 May 2007 aimed at reducing tension between their countries.
+Al-Bashir and President of Chad, Idriss Déby signed a peace agreement on 3 May 2007 aimed at reducing tension between their countries.
 The accord was brokered by Saudi Arabia.
 It asserted that neither country would harbor, train or fund armed movements opposed to the other.
 Reuters reported that "Deby's fears that Nouri's UFDD may have been receiving Saudi as well as Sudanese support could have pushed him to sign the Saudi-mediated pact with Bashir".
-Colin Thomas-Jensen, an expert on Chad and Darfur at the International Crisis Group think-tank expressed doubts as to whether "this new deal will lead to any genuine thaw in relations or improvement in the security situation".
-Chadian rebel Union of Forces for Democracy and Development (UFDD) which had fought a hit-and-run war against Deby's forces in eastern Chad since 2006, stated that the Saudi-backed peace deal would not stop its military campaign.
+Colin Thomas-Jensen, an expert on Chad and Darfur at the International Crisis Group expressed doubts as to whether "this new deal will lead to any genuine thaw in relations or improvement in the security situation".
+Chadian rebel Union of Forces for Democracy and Development (UFDD) which had fought a hit-and-run war against Déby's forces in eastern Chad since 2006, stated that the Saudi-backed peace deal would not stop its military campaign.

-Oxfam announced on 17 June that it would permanently pull out of Gereida, the largest refugee camp, holding more than 130,000.
+Oxfam announced on 17 June that it would permanently pull out of Gereida, the largest refugee camp, which had a population of over 130,000.
 The agency cited inaction by local authorities from the Sudan Liberation Movement (SLM), which controls the region, in addressing security concerns and violence against aid workers.
 An employee of the NGO Action by Churches Together was murdered in June in West Darfur.
 Vehicle hijackings also made them consider leaving.

 BBC News reported that a huge underground lake had been found.
 This find could eliminate the competition for water resources.

-France and Britain announced they would push for a UN resolution to dispatch African Union and United Nations peacekeepers to Darfur and would push for an immediate cease-fire in Darfur and are prepared to provide "substantial" economic aid "as soon as a cease-fire makes it possible."
+France and Britain announced they would push for a UN resolution to dispatch African Union and United Nations peacekeepers to Darfur and would push for an immediate cease-fire in Darfur and are prepared to provide "substantial" economic aid "as soon as a cease-fire makes it possible".

 A 14 July 2007 article noted that in the past two months up to 75,000 Arabs from Chad and Niger had crossed into Darfur.
 Most have been relocated by Sudanese government to former villages of displaced non-Arab people.

 A hybrid UN/AU force was finally approved on 31 July with the unanimously approved United Nations Security Council Resolution 1769.
 UNAMID was to take over from AMIS by 31 December at the latest, and had an initial mandate up to 31 July 2008.